Skip To Content

 Health Clearance

 Each intern must have a current physical examination.
 Both a Health History and Immunization Record form must be signed by a physician.
-The Cedar Crest College Health forms must be completed by October 15th as assigned in the Acceptance Letter.
+The Cedar Crest College Health forms must be completed by October 15th for Track AB and by June 15th for Track M, as assigned in the Acceptance Letter.
 Interns need to complete all immunizations and other health clearances listed on the program’s list of medical requirements.
 The physical and immunizations must be current as the interns begin the program and remain current for the duration of the internship.

 In some instances, blood test results require the intern to complete (or repeat) titers or a vaccination series.
 If an intern has not started a required vaccination series by the Onboarding paperwork’s stated deadlines, her/his space in the program may be forfeited.